How Much Does It Cost to Refinance a Mortgage?

 Access Home Equity

-Homeowners may need to refinance their mortgage in order to access their home equity if they are hit with an unexpected bill.
+Homeowners may want to refinance their mortgage in order to access their home equity if they are hit with an unexpected bill.
 For example, a serious health diagnosis or accident could result in extremely high medical bills that the homeowner is unable to pay.
 Homeowners can choose a cash-out refinance to access their home equity and help pay down those bills to avoid defaulting and having them sent to collections.

 Benefits of Mortgage Refinancing